troychaplin/storybook-starter/docs/story-to-block/PLUGIN-INTEGRATION.md

 ### Important Note on Static Blocks

 The save component outputs raw HTML with CSS class names — it does **not** import the React component.
-This is because WordPress stores the HTML in the database and re-renders it without JavaScript on the frontend.
+WordPress stores the HTML in the database and re-renders it without JavaScript on the frontend.
 The component library provides:

 1. The CSS that styles those class names
 2. The React component for the editor experience